 If you are already a MicroMD EMR client, click here to access the "CMS EHR Certification ID" for your version of EMR.

-For the Medicare program, providers are eligible to receive reimbursement of up to 75% of their maximum Medicare Part B allowable charges, annually, not to exceed the program maximum payout amounts by year.
-Please see the charts below to determine maximum Medicare annual reimbursements and the payout schedule, as well as the disincentives that Medicare plans to institute starting in 2015 for providers not registered for a CMS EHR Incentive Program to prove meaningful use of a certified EMR.
+For providers who joined the Medicare program before the incentive cutoff, they are eligible to receive reimbursement of up to 75% of their maximum Medicare Part B allowable charges, annually, not to exceed the program maximum payout amounts by year.
+Please see the charts below to determine maximum Medicare annual reimbursements and the payout schedule.
 Providers practicing in a federally designated Health Professional Shortage Area are eligible for a 10% additional incentive bonus.

 Please see the chart below to determine maximum Medicare annual reimbursements and the payout schedule.

-Per the CMS EHR Incentive Program website incentive payments to EPs for the Medicare EHR Incentive Program will be made approximately four to eight weeks after an EP successfully attests that they have demonstrated meaningful use of certified EHR technology.
+Per the CMS EHR Incentive Program website, incentive payments to EPs for the Medicare EHR Incentive Program will be made approximately four to eight weeks after an EP successfully attests that they have demonstrated meaningful use of certified EHR technology.
 However, EPs will not receive incentive payments within that timeframe if they have not yet met the threshold for allowed charges for covered professional services furnished by the EP during the year.
-Payments will be held until the EP meets the $24,000 threshold in allowed charges for calendar year 2011 in order to maximize the amount of the EHR incentive payment they receive.
-If the EP has not met the $24,000 threshold in allowed charges by the end of calendar year 2011, CMS expects to issue an incentive payment for the EP in March 2012 (allowing 60 days after the end of the 2011 calendar year for all pending claims to be processed).
+Payments will be held until the EP meets the threshold in allowed charges for each calendar year in order to maximize the amount of the EHR incentive payment they receive.
+If the EP has not met the threshold in allowed charges by the end of the calendar year, CMS expects to issue an incentive payment for the EP in March of the following year (allowing 60 days after the end of the calendar year for all pending claims to be processed).
 Payments to Medicare EPs will be made to the taxpayer identification number (TIN) selected at the time of registration, through the same channels their claims payments are made.
 The form of payment (electronic funds transfer or check) will be the same as claims payments.

 Please note that the Medicaid incentives will be paid by the States, but the timing will vary according to State.
 Please contact your State Medicaid Agency for more details about payment.